josipcodes/hot-or-cold/TESTING.md

 ### PEP8

-No issues were found during PEP8 testing:
+No issues were found during PEP8 testing, however, I am aware that this might change due to GitHub's tendency to trim the empty line at the end of each document.

 **run.py**